 I remember the first time I made it.
-I peeked into the oven halfway through the baking process and did a little squeal ………. it was so pretty!
-I could hardly wait to pull this little beauty out of the oven and then, impatiently wait till it was cool enough to take a taste.
+I peeked into the oven halfway through the baking process and did a little squeal, it was so pretty!
+I could hardly wait to finish baking and then, was quite impatient till it was cool enough to take a taste.
 It didn't disappoint, not even a smidgen and there are always happy faces around the table when I serve this Danish Apple Cake.

 - 1 tablespoon cinnamon

 - 8 ounces butter at room temperature

 - ½ teaspoon salt

 - 6 apples large

 Preheat oven to 350˚F. Line the bottom of a 9-inch springform pan with parchment paper.
 Spray the pan with baking spray and rub with a paper towel to evenly coat.

 In a small bowl, combine ½ cup sugar with 1 tablespoon cinnamon.

 Combine flour,baking powder and salt.
 Stir well.